Looking for HR operations interview questions with answers? You’re at the right place.

 - During your previous roles, what was a time when you crafted and presented a better way of performing a process?

-- How would you find overheads in existing departmental workflows for primary HR functions like recruitment, onboarding, and payroll management?
+- How will you find overheads in existing departmental workflows for primary HR functions like recruitment, onboarding, and payroll management?

 - How do you decide when choosing between two solutions to a specific challenge?
 What merits and demerits do you focus on?